rdagumampan/arnis/README.md

 - track referenced assemblies from nuget packages and GAC/Referenced Assesmblies folder.
 - extendibe to support new trackers and sinks.

-By consistently monitoring the technology stack in our application portfolio, we can plan for component upgrades, monitor 3rd party usage, consolidate component versions, or strategize decommisioning of projects and tools.
+My vision is to create full technology stack report on each application covering platforms, components, techniques, and tools... but im very far from it ;).
+I believe that by consistently monitoring the technology stack in our application portfolio, we can plan for component upgrades, monitor 3rd party usage, consolidate component versions, or strategize decommisioning of projects and tools.

 ####How to use
     c:\winterfern /wf:"<your_workspace_folder>" /sf:"<your_desired_csv_file>" /skf:<skip_these_folders>